ko-lab/public-space-wiki/projects/space-door-handle/README.md

-# Space Door Handle
-This directory contains the design and print files for the door handle in the Space that we had at the Potterijstraat
+This dir contains the files for the 3D printable doorhandle